R v Walker: Outcome

 Walker appeared at Newcastle Crown Court on that day.
-The prosecution withdrew its case after hearing evidence from an IT expert.
+The prosecution withdrew its case after hearing evidence from an information technology (IT) expert.
 The Crown Prosecution Service (CPS) explained that it had charged Walker as it believed that the story in question could be "easily accessed" by young fans of Girls Aloud.
 This was because of the definition of obscenity used in the act which requires prosecutors to prove that those exposed to the material were previously unaware of its obscene nature.
 Those who actively seek out such material are deemed unlikely to be corrupted by it.
 However, the IT expert showed that the article could only be located by those specifically searching for such material.
 A spokesperson for the CPS said that the prosecution was unable to provide sufficient evidence to contradict this new evidence and therefore no longer saw a realistic prospect of conviction.
 Mr Justice Faulks, presiding, directed the jury to return a formal verdict of not guilty to the charge.